 This summer I finally gave in and I bought an airplane ticket to Iceland.
 A few days before my trip I started to panic because I had put off the trip planning until the last minute and I had no idea what to see or do on my trip.

 Thankfully most of Iceland’s attractions are located along its main highway called the Ring Road, also known as Route 1, and don’t require much detouring off the Ring Road in order to visit them.

-After spending a week traveling around Iceland’s Ring Road I wanted to create an easy photographic itinerary with the top things to see and do in Iceland for anyone who is planning their trip or finds themselves in the same situation as I did.
+After spending a week traveling around Iceland’s Ring Road in a campervan rental I wanted to create an easy photographic itinerary with the top things to see and do in Iceland for anyone who is planning their trip or finds themselves in the same situation as I did.

 Map of the top destinations in Iceland:

 29 Amazing Places To Visit On A Vacation To Iceland:

 - Seljalandsfoss Waterfall

 - Kirkjufjara Black Sand Beach

 - Scenic Green Lava Walk

 - Fjaðrárgljúfur Canyon